-SECTION 2-702.
+1 SECTION 2-702.
 LIABILITY OF DISTRIBUTEE TO CLAIMANT.

-- (a) After assets of an estate have been distributed, an undischarged claim not barred may be prosecuted in a proceeding against one or more distributees but only if the action is brought within the later of [three] years after the decedent's death or one year after the time of the distribution.
-A creditor of the decedent may bring an action under this section only if the claim has not been barred under Section 2-504. - (b) This section does not bar an action to recover property or value received as a result of fraud.
+2 (a) After assets of an estate have been distributed, an undischarged claim not barred may 3 be prosecuted in a proceeding against one or more distributees but only if the action is brought 4 within the later of [three] years after the decedent's death or one year after the time of the 5 distribution.
+A creditor of the decedent may bring an action under this section only if the claim 6 has not been barred under Section 2-504.
+7 (b) This section does not bar an action to recover property or value received as a result of 8 fraud.
+9 Reporters' Note 10 This section is a partial enactment of Section 3-1004 of the Uniform Probate Code.
+11 SECTION 2-703.
+SUBSEQUENT ADMINISTRATION.
+If other property of the 12 estate is discovered after an estate has been settled and the personal representative discharged, 13 the court upon petition of any interested person and upon notice as it directs, may appoint the 14 same or a successor personal representative to administer the subsequently discovered property.
+15 If a new appointment is made, unless the court orders otherwise, the provisions of this [code] 16 apply as appropriate; but no claim previously barred may be asserted in the subsequent 17 administration.
+18 Reporters' Note

-17 This section is a partial enactment of Section 3-1004 of the Uniform Probate Code.
+This section is identical to Section 3-1008 of the Uniform Probate Code.